byu-rad-lab/affine_mpc/README.md

 ```

 ### MPC Setup
-After creating an MPC object with the format of the MPC problem you wish to use, you will need to specify all of the applicable parameters before initializing the solver (set the model, input saturation limits, slew rate, and state saturation limits).
-The state weights (Q) will default to identity while the input weights (R) will default to zero.
+_AFTER_ creating an MPC object with the format of the MPC problem you wish to use, **you must specify all of the applicable parameters (set the model, input saturation limits, slew rate, and state saturation limits) _BEFORE_ initializing the solver.** The state weights (Q) will default to identity while the input weights (R) will default to zero.

 **Relevant Functions**